htrajan/ht-drawsteel/Bestiary/Draw Steel Bestiary.md

 - ✦ ≤11: 3 sonic damage; slide 1; the maestro can shift 1 square
 - ★ 12–16: 5 sonic damage; slide 3; the maestro can shift 3 squares
 - ✸ 17+: 7 sonic damage; slide 5; the maestro can shift 5 squares
-  Effect: Each of the maestro's allies can use Ready Rodent as a free [[Triggered Action|triggered action]] once before the end of the round.
+  Effect: Each of the maestro's allies can use Ready Rodent as a free triggered action once before the end of the round.

 **Tempo Change (Maneuver)** ◆ PRS RR
 Keywords: Magic, Ranged, Resistance